 At Marrakech Riad we pride ourselves on offering our guests as much support and information as they require to help them to plan their perfect stay in our beautiful Medina accommodation.
 The ancient walled city at the heart of Marrakech is a labyrinthine adventure, filled with the daily activities of the inhabitants of this marvellous place, some moments truly seem frozen in time!
 Here you will find details of some of the great places within those fabled walls of this celebrated red city.

 Three wise men followed the Star for an ITV festive special in Marrakech as Riad Star was honoured to host Gordon Ramsey, Gino D’Acampo and Fred Sirieix in, ‘Gordon, Gino & Fred: Christmas Road Trip: Three Unwise Men’.
-The traditional riad property is the final destination on a 6,000 culinary journey across Morocco in a […]
+The traditional riad property is the final destination on a 6,000 culinary journey across Morocco in […]

 Hollywood Great Doris Day passed away in May 2019 at the age of 97.
 One of her best known movies, The Man Who Knew Too Much was filmed in 1956 with Marrakech as one of the main locations.
 Co Starring James Stewart and Directed by Alfred Hitchcock, the film included the immortal song QUE SERA […]